balderdashy/sails-docs/concepts/File Uploads/File Uploads.md

 #### Uploading to a custom folder
-In the example above we upload the file to .tmp/uploads, but how can we configure it with a custom folder, say ‘assets/images’?
-We can achieve this by adding options to upload the function as shown below.
+In the example above we upload the file to .tmp/uploads, but how can we configure it with a custom folder, say `assets/images`?
+We can achieve this by adding options to the upload function as shown below.

 ```javascript
 req.file('avatar').upload({